extracurricular-ai/open-deep-research-with-web-ui/README.md

 ## Usage

-Make sure your virtual environment is activated and environment variables are set, then run:
+Make sure your virtual environment is activated and environment variables are set.

+### Command Line Interface

 ```bash
 python run.py --model-id "o1" "Your question here!"